bandyp/djandy-ecommerce/README.md

 ## Features
 Account setup - once the initial account is setup the user can then edit their details through the profile page.
-Admin - the super user can add go into the admin page to add/edit products and accounts Cart - only when the user has registered and logged in can they add items to their cart.
+Admin - the super user can go into the admin page to add/edit products and accounts.
+They are also able to edit any users blog posts, both from the admin panel or the website.
+Cart - only when the user has registered and logged in can they add items to their cart.
 Payment system - Using stripe the user is invited to add card details for payment.
 They will recieve an email as confirmation.
 Blog - Users can also add their experience in Bali, jewellery from Bali by using this site to the blog page.
+Editing posts can only be done by the authot or the superuser.

 ## Technology Used
 * [HTML](https://www.w3schools.com/html/) - for the structure of the content of the page
 * [CSS3](https://www.w3schools.com/css/) - for making small adjustments to the materialize framework
-* [Javascript](https://www.javascript.com/) - to initialise some components on the Materialize framework
+* [Javascript](https://www.javascript.com/) - to initialise some components on the Bootstrap framework
 * [Balsamiq](https://www.balsamiq.com/wireframes/) - for the wireframe
 * [Git](https://www.git-scm.com/) - for version control
 * [GitHub](https://www.github.com/) - to host the repository